PiDRAM: A Holistic End-to-end FPGA-based Framework for Processing-in-DRAM: Introduction

-\juan{Integration of these PuM mechanisms in a real system imposes non-trivial challenges that require further research to find appropriate solutions.} \juan{For example, in-DRAM copy and initialization mechanisms~\cite{seshadri.micro17,chang.hpca16} require modifications concerning memory management that affect different parts of the system.
-First, these mechanisms have specific memory allocation and alignment requirements (i.e., source and destination operand arrays allocated and aligned in the same DRAM subarray) that are \emph{not} satisfied by existing memory allocation primitives (e.g., \texttt{malloc}, \texttt{posix\_memalign}).
-Second, in-DRAM copy requires efficient handling of memory coherence, such that the contents of the source array in DRAM are up-to-date}. \juan{Another example of an integration challenge is the need for bit transposition of in-DRAM computation mechanisms~\cite{hajinazarsimdram,ali2019memory,angizi2019graphide} that employ vertical data layout.}
+\juan{Integration of these PuM mechanisms in a real system imposes non-trivial challenges that require further research to find appropriate solutions.} \juan{For example, in-DRAM {bulk data} copy and initialization techniques~\cite{seshadri.micro17,chang.hpca16} require modifications to memory management that affect different parts of the system.
+First, these techniques have specific memory allocation and alignment requirements ({e.g., page-granularity} source and destination operand arrays should be allocated and aligned in the same DRAM subarray) that are \emph{not} satisfied by existing memory allocation primitives {(e.g., \texttt{malloc}~\cite{malloc}, \texttt{posix\_memalign}~\cite{posixmemalign})}.
+Second, in-DRAM copy requires efficient handling of memory coherence, such that the contents of the source operand in DRAM are up-to-date}. \revdel{\juan{Another example of an integration challenge is the need for bit transposition of in-DRAM computation mechanisms~\cite{hajinazarsimdram,ali2019memory,angizi2019graphide} that employ vertical data layout.}}